crutchcorn/unfurl/README.md

     * *EG: unfurl asdf*

 ## Errors
-Why does:
-`Destination path 'C:\Users\user\folder\asdf' already exists` Occur when there is no file/folder with the same name?
+Why does `Destination path 'C:\Users\user\folder\asdf' already exists` occur when there is no file/folder with the same name?
 >Python does not see a difference between files and folders; therefore - it is impossible to move a file to a directory where a folder has the same name.